 First, dump all 4 ingredients into a large container.
 I use a 22-cup lidded Rubbermaid container for my dough.
 It fits neatly & easily in the fridge.
 The official recipe directs you to punch a small hole in your container lid (Amazon) to allow the gases from the yeast to escape.
 I’ve never done this and still get great results so there must be enough gaps around the lid to keep the yeast happy.
 If your container’s lid fits more snugly, you might need to add a small hole.

-Using a wooden spoon, mix the ingredients until the flour is well incorporated.
+Using a wooden spoon or this amazing Danish Dough Hook, mix the ingredients until the flour is well incorporated.
 You don’t need to knead the dough or do anything fancy.
 It will be a wet, shaggy mess, and that is perfect.